-In Year 3 you will find Mrs Watson, Miss Jones and Mr Fielder (Fridays).
+In Year 3 you will find Mrs Watson (Monday to Thursday), Miss Jones and Mr Fielder (Fridays).

+The children are very well settled into Year 3.
 That said, please do ask still if there is anything that you or your child are unsure about.
-You are very welcome to come into the classroom between 8:35 and 8:45 in the morning or to chat to us after school (Mr Fielder on a Friday).
+You are very welcome to come into the classroom before 8:45 in the morning or to chat to us after school.

 The register is taken and learning begins at 8:45 am.
 Please encourage your child to be on time.